CavemanIV/EasyNodeAWF/README.md

 * First since we are using JS hence a NodeJS has to be installed

+* You can drop the plugin into Alfred then modify it, or create a fresh workflow by following:

 1. Goto *Alfred Setting* --> *Workflow*, click + button and add an blank workflow

 2. Add an *Inputs* --> *Script Filter* (Basically a script filter shows result inside alfred little tableview rather than open other app, you can find more description [here](http://support.alfredapp.com/workflows:config:inputs-script-filter)), feel free to name keyword.
 You may notice **script** textarea, we will fill it in step 5.